certusone/kb/source/key_management.rst

 .. raw:: html

-    <a href="https://www.flickr.com/photos/kndynt2099/38807488710/in/photostream/" target="_blank">"IMG_7984"</a> by Dennis Amith is licensed under <a href="http://creativecommons.org/licenses/by-nc/4.0" target="_blank">CC BY-NC 4.0</a>
+    <i><small><a href="https://www.flickr.com/photos/kndynt2099/38807488710/in/photostream/" target="_blank">"IMG_7984"</a> by Dennis Amith is licensed under <a href="http://creativecommons.org/licenses/by-nc/4.0" target="_blank">CC BY-NC 4.0</a></small></i>

 A possibility introduced by the Cosmos Team is the **Ledger Nano S**.
-It is a hardware wallet that stores the private key of your validator account just like a HSM without any possibility for you to extract the key (except a backup phrase).
+It is a hardware wallet that stores the private key of your validator account just like a HSM without any possibility for you to extract the key (except for the backup phrase generated during setup).

 Support for the Ledger is built into the latest version of ``gaiacli``.
-However the `Ledger App`_ is still not in the public application store and has to be installed manually.
+However, the `Ledger App`_ is still not in the public application store and has to be installed manually.

 In order to sign a transaction or message you need to click a physical button on the Ledger and are also able to check the authenticity of the